The Sad World of Adults Pretending to Be Kids for Retweets

 ...but the really important question is why?
 Why the hell do they do it?
 Why do they fake letters and words from their own children, like desperate kidnappers?
 Who thinks that's a productive use of time?

 Well, people do a lot of strange things for attention on the internet.
-They start celebrity blogs where they scrawl wild MS Paint accusations, they sell their virginities, they make squeaky-voiced video blogs, and they start Will Ferrell parody accounts.
+They start celebrity blogs where they scrawl wild MS Paint accusations, they make sub-Tim Minchin (and that is pretty fucking "sub") topical comedy piano songs, they sell their virginities, they make squeaky voiced video blogs, they start Will Ferrell parody accounts.

 Essentially, the internet is a big room full of wankers making a lot of noise, and maybe the realities of your own life just aren't quite noisy enough to get that mass attention.
 When the nature of the game is standing out from the crowd, all sorts of madness and skulduggery starts to go on.
 Harry Styles can tweet about the things that actually happen to him and people pay attention.
 He can get 171,000 RTs just for saying something about eating toast in the shower.
 For the vast majority of us, this sadly isn't the case.